w3c/wot-security/wot-security-metadata.md

 Since the username and password used in this scheme are in plaintext, they need to be sent via a mechanism that provides transport security, such as TLS.
-In the case of HTTP, this means that a secure HTTPS connection needs to be established before this authentication method can be used.
-In the context of a Thing Description this means that this mechanism should only be combined with protocols supporting secure transport, eg. COAPS, HTTPS, and the equivalent.
+In the case of HTTP, this means that a secure HTTP-over-TLS connection needs to be established before this authentication method can be used.
+In the context of a Thing Description this means that this mechanism should only be combined with protocols supporting secure transport, eg. COAP-over-DTLS, HTTP-over-TLS, and the equivalent.

 ### Digest Authentication
 Scheme: `digest`